hegyok/hegyok/README.md

 <h2 align="left">Hi 👋!
-My name is Hegy and I'm a Backend engineer from Czech republic</h2>
+My name is Petr Chlíbek and I'm a Backend engineer from Czech republic</h2>

 ###